openlegend/core-rules/core/SRD.md

 event, a person, or a place. \newline

 **Effect:**
--   **Power Level 1** - Your target asks a question about a course of action they plan to take within the next five minutes.
+-   **Power Level 1** - The target asks a question about a course of action they plan to take within the next five minutes.
 The GM communicates the insight through vague symbols, impressions, or a single word such as “favorable” or “unfavorable”.

--   **Power Level 3** - Your target asks a question about a course of action they plan to take within the next hour.
+-   **Power Level 3** - The target asks a question about a course of action they plan to take within the next hour.
 The GM communicates the insight through vague symbols, impressions, or a single word such as “favorable” or “unfavorable”.

--   **Power Level 5** - Your target asks ask a single question about a particular event, decision, person, place, etc. The GM provides a meaningful (not vague, but still brief) explanation (in one or two sentences) that is a direct response to the knowledge your target seeks.
+-   **Power Level 5** - The target asks a single question about a particular event, decision, person, place, etc. The GM provides a meaningful (not vague, but still brief) explanation (in one or two sentences) that is a direct response to the knowledge your target seeks.
 Only one question can be asked about a given subject each week.

--   **Power Level 7** - Your target can choose a particular event, decision, person, place, etc. After invoking this boon, you begin to have extraordinary encounters (visions, trances, dreams, out-of-body experiences, etc.) through which the GM will provide your target detailed information about the subject of your prescience.
+-   **Power Level 7** - The target can choose a particular event, decision, person, place, etc. After invoking this boon, your target begins to have extraordinary encounters (visions, trances, dreams, out-of-body experiences, etc.) through which the GM will provide your target with detailed information about the subject of your prescience.
 You can only maintain one such subject at a given time, however concentration is not required to maintain this state, it is perpetuated until you either choose to end it, or you choose to shift your focus.

 ## Reading